-This article is for those who have forgotten their password and wish to reset it.
-If you know your password and simply want to update it, please follow the instructions here.
+This article explains how to reset your password in case you have forgotten it.
+If you know your password and simply want to update it, follow the instructions to change your password.

 Important notice about password reset

 Resetting your Proton login password is different from other, less secure services.
 Your password is used to decrypt your emails and other data, and we don’t have access to it.

 Therefore, if you forget your password, you will lose the ability to read your existing emails and access your saved data.